 Remove will let you delete the journal from the installation.
 You will be asked to confirm that you really do want to do this, as it is irreverisible.

 Settings Wizard will take you to the various settings options for that journal.
-We’ll go over these settings in detail in Chapter 5.
+We’ll go over these settings in detail in the Settings chapters.